groshanr/aac-storytelling/README.md

 Check out the demo [here](
 https://huggingface.co/spaces/groshanr/AACtive_Storytelling).

+Note: The model and inference endpoint go to sleep after a period of no use.
+You may need to click the **Restart Space** button and wait a few minutes after it is back up for the model to be callable.

 ### Running locally
 #### Prerequisites
 - Your preferred method of locally running an LLM.
 I recommend [LM Studio](https://lmstudio.ai/).